DuncanCragg/OnexOS/README-App.md

 ### What will it run on?

-It's an Android app so you can run it on a shared family tablet, or on a version of Android (LineageOS) on a Raspberry Pi 4 behind your family TV!
+It's an Android app so you can run it on a shared family tablet, or on your own phones.
 It works over the home WiFi between everyone's Android device.

 ### What's novel about it?